TomekLeszczynski/Shadow-Boxing-App/README.md

 ### Utilizing TypeScript:

-**TypeScript** is now a _'must have'_ for any programmer writing in **JavaScript**.
+**TypeScript** is now a 'must have' for any programmer writing in **JavaScript**.
 Working on this project was an opportunity to learn and use it in a real project.
 I used basic elements such as:

 - _Type Annotation_
   Type annotations are crucial as they provide greater typing certainty and helped me avoid errors related to data types.
 In this project, I used type annotations to declare data types for variables, making it easier to understand their intentions and preventing errors during programming.
-  For example, in the BasicTrainingModal.vue file, type annotation is used to declare the data type for the punchesArray array:

 ```ts
 <!-- BasicTrainingModal.vue -->